-Here are the five manliest moments ever recorded in our history.
+Here are the five manliest moments ever recorded in cinema.
 In case you're wondering just how manly this list is, consider this: Bruce Lee didn't make the cut, and he kills people so hard in his films that he comes.

 ...Who am I kidding?
-Kojak is not even a man--he is an animated, incorruptible conglomerate of quasars and gonads, compressed and sculpted into the shape of a human.
-If I can say just one thing about Kojak, it's that he doesn't fuck around--EVER.
-Is it possible to pay a manlier compliment to another human being?
+Kojak is not even a man—he is an animated, incorruptible conglomerate of quasars and gonads, compressed and sculpted into the shape of a human.
+If I can say just one thing about Kojak, it's that he doesn't fuck around—EVER.
+Is it even possible to pay a manlier compliment to another human being?

-Even the might of Kojak Season One, however, did nothing to prepare me for the scene in the movie Killforce, in which he approaches Maud Adams and breaks down the entire universe, the space-time continuum--and his total ownership of both--in just one paragraph.
-Passengers on the Titanic don't have a word to describe how wet this woman is when he's done with her.
+Even the might of Kojak Season One, however, did nothing to prepare me for the scene in the movie Killforce, in which he approaches Maud Adams and breaks down the entire universe, the space-time continuum—and his total ownership of both—in just one paragraph.
+Passengers on the Titanic don't have the words to describe how wet this woman is when he's done with her.

-As if that wasn't awesome enough, he rips her skirt off but then stops cold; he has so thoroughly conquered her, so easily, that to enjoy her in a physical sense would only reduce him to the level of mere mortals.
+He smash-kisses her, smacks her arm away, rips her skirt off and throws it to the side, and then just FUCKING WALKS AWAY.
+He has so thoroughly conquered her, so easily, that to enjoy her in a physical sense would only reduce him to the level of mere mortals.
 And he ain't havin' that.

-Predator is the manliest thing, real or imagined, to ever occur.
+The movie Predator is the manliest thing, real or imagined, to ever occur.
 Predator is the most important thing to happen to Cinema since the human eyeball.
-Accompanied by the ballsiest soundtrack in movie history, major "Dutch" and his crew descend into the jungle, and no one is ever the same again.
+Accompanied by the ballsiest orchestral soundtrack in movie history, major "Dutch" and his crew descend into the jungle on a half-baked rescue mission, and no one is ever the same again.

 Here's all you need to know about the team: even the nerd is ripped.

-If you've been around mirrors, everyday people, and your own father your whole life, chances are you've never seen real men.
+If you've been around mirrors, everyday people, and your own father your whole life, then you've never seen real men.
 Here are some:

 This is the only part of that scene that wasn't too quick or too blurred by bullets, fireballs, and soaring bodies to capture in a screenshot:

 Old dogs know when the end is inevitable, and so does Billy.
-Sure, he might have survived, had he not committed ritual suicide, but come on--this guy has already seen what the Predator can do.
-He wasn't about to take a chance on getting hit by a small comet from behind, thus missing out on a more legendary death.
+Sure, he might have survived, had he not committed ritual suicide, but come on—this guy has already seen what the Predator can do.
+He wasn't about to take a chance on getting hit by a small comet from behind, thus missing out on a legendary death.
 Guys like Billy don't comfort themselves with fantasies of haggling for VA benefits in their old age.
-Refusing to run any further, he throws his vest and rifle into the river below, cuts his chest with a machete, and says "fuck no" to becoming a future Wal-mart greeter in the most epic manner imaginable.
+Refusing to run any further, he throws his vest and rifle into the river below, cuts his chest with the largest combat knife ever seen, and says no to becoming a future Wal-mart greeter in the most epic manner imaginable.